Data Logger Suite: Logging and Monitoring

 The combo-box at the pos.1 on fig.6 and 7 allows you to switch between ports.

-This is another view of the received data.
+It is another view of the received data.
 All non-printable characters were replaced with their code like #0D.
 Now, it is clear, that a data packets (in a green rectangle) end with #0D and #0D#0A (underlined by red).

 Now, we are ready for configuring modules.
-First, please, select the "ASCII data parser and query" plug-in (fig.8, pos.1) from a drop-down list.
+First, please, select the "ASCII data parser and query" plugin (fig.8, pos.1) from a drop-down list.
 Then, enable a parsing option for data received (fig. 8, pos.
 2).
-Please, note that you should activate the parser module in both configurations and each parser will have fully different settings.
+Please, note that you should activate the parser module in both configurations, and each parser will have fully different settings.

 Fig.8.
 Serial port data aggregation.
-The data parser plug-in.
+The data parser plugin.

-Now, please, open a configuration window of the ASCII parser and query plug-in (click the "Setup" button near a drop-down box fig.8, pos.1).
+Now, please, open a configuration window of the ASCII parser and query plugin (click the "Setup" button near a drop-down box fig.8, pos.1).
 The dialog window will appear on the desktop (fig.9 and 10).